esl/code-beam-nyc/_participants/ben-marx.md

 ---
-pic_url: "/assets/images/ben-marx.jpg"
 name: Ben Marx
+pic_url: "/assets/images/ben-marx.png"
-tagline: Lead Engineer / Co-author of Adopting Elixir
+tagline: "Senior Director of Software at True Anomaly / Co-author of Adopting Elixir"
-github: bgmarx
 twitter: bgmarx
-published: false

 ---
-Software Architect at Bleacher Report, EEF marketing and education working group member, and co-author of Adopting Elixir.
+Ben has been using Elixir professionally for about ten years.
+He co-authored Adopting Elixir with José Valim, and Bruce Tate.
+He's used Elixir in different domains from Bleacher Report to networking and now to space and satellite c2.